Automating KB learning is an open problem

 • quality-signals-for-kb-evaluation — addresses the quality gates gap: proposes a composite oracle from graph-topology, content-proxy, and LLM-hybrid signals that could serve as the evaluation function for the boiling cauldron, using structure alone rather than requiring usage data

-• claw-learning-is-broader-than-retrieval — extends: argues the retrieval-oriented framing here is one layer of a broader problem; a Claw's learning loop must also improve action capacity (classification, communication, planning)
+• claw-learning-loops-must-improve-action-capacity-not-just-retrieval — extends: argues the retrieval-oriented framing here is one layer of a broader problem; a Claw's learning loop must also improve action capacity (classification, communication, planning)

 • memory management policy is learnable but oracle-dependent — confirms from the other direction: AgeMem shows RL can learn memory-management policy, but only because task completion provides a clear oracle; the KB's evaluation gap (no equivalent oracle) is the real bottleneck, not the learning mechanism